-Membership: Six faculty (one elected from each College; two appointed by the Chair of the Faculty Senate) One Student.
-Ex Officio: Provost, Dean of Library Services.
+Membership: Six to seven faculty (one elected from each College and two appointed by the Chair of the Faculty Senate); one student; and Ex Officio: Provost and Dean of Library Services.

-Purpose: The Library Advisory Committee studies library needs in terms of the academic programs and advises the Dean of Library Services on matters of general library policy, the development of library resources, and the means by which the institution may best integrate the library program with other academic activities of the University.
+Purpose: The Library Advisory Committee studies Library needs in terms of the academic programs and advises the Dean of Library Services on matters of general Library policy, the development of Library resources, and the means by which the institution may best integrate the Library program with other academic activities of the University.

-11. Nominations and Elections Membership: Three elected faculty.
+11. Nominations and Elections

+Membership: Three elected faculty.

-Purpose: This committee calls for and accepts nominations to regular (standing) faculty committees and presents a slate of at large nominations to the faculty at least one week in advance of the final faculty meeting of the academic year.
-This committee is responsible for supervising the elections at this final meeting, and in the case of new committees, for convening the first meeting in the following year.
+Purpose: This committee solicits and approves nominations to regular (standing) faculty committees and presents a slate of at-large nominations to the faculty at least one week in advance of the final faculty meeting of the academic year.
+This committee is responsible for supervising the elections at this meeting, and in the event that new committees are formed, for convening their first meetings of the following year.
 This committee also notifies the Colleges and Library of all outgoing members of the Faculty Senate and regular (standing) faculty committees in March so that elections can be held by the end of April.